Appraising the Property

 Appraisers generally prefer to use as many of the three approaches as they deem appropriate.
 It is not unusual, for example, for an appraiser to use all three approaches when valuing an office building.

-Appraisers may chose not to apply one or more of the three approaches if they feel application of a given approach would be inappropriate, given the particular approach or the particular property.
+Appraisers may choose not to apply one or more of the three approaches if they feel application of a given approach would be inappropriate, given the particular approach or the particular property.
 Since the cost approach considers the cost of reconstructing buildings on the property, the cost approach is obviously not used to estimate the value of vacant property.
 Since the income approach is based upon the amount of rent an owner would receive for the property, the income approach is seldom used to value properties not typically rented.

 How does the market approach work?